kframework/c-semantics/examples/README.md

 $ LTLMC="<>Ltl y == 2" ./bad
 ```
 Both of these checks should fail, producing a counter-example (which will be
-huge -- consider using the `-s` flag with `kcc` in order to prevent linking
+huge -- consider using the `-s` flag with `kcc` to prevent linking with the
-with the standard library and cut down the size a bit).
+standard library and cut down the size a bit).

 Compare these results with model checking the same LTL propositions on the C
 program at [examples/ltlmc/good.c][]: